dark-shady/random/README.md

 # random
-Random things I make with no purpose
+Random one file scripts I make with that serve no real purpose